Lehigh Valley: Metropolitan and Combined Statistical Areas

-The Allentown-Bethlehem-Easton, PA-NJ Metropolitan Statistical Area is a Metropolitan Statistical Area that includes Carbon County in the Coal Region, Lehigh and Northampton counties in eastern Pennsylvania, and Warren County in the Skylands region of northwest New Jersey.
-As of the 2020 census, it is the 68th largest metropolitan area in the nation with a population of 861,889.
+The Allentown-Bethlehem-Easton, PA-NJ Metropolitan Statistical Area is a Metropolitan Statistical Area that includes Carbon County in the Coal Region, Lehigh and Northampton counties in the Lehigh Valley, and Warren County in the Skylands region of northwest New Jersey.
+As of 2023 census estimates, it is the 67th-largest metropolitan area in the nation with a population of 873,555.

+In July 2023, the area was added to the newly created Allentown-Bethlehem-East Stroudsburg PA-NJ Combined Statistical Area (CSA).
+This area also includes Monroe County in the Pocono Mountains region of Pennsylvania.
+As of the 2020 census, the Allentown-Bethlehem-East Stroudsburg, PA-NJ CSA had a population of 1,030,216, the 59th-largest CSA in the nation.

 Climate

 The Lehigh Valley has four distinct seasons, which typically include hot and humid summers, cold winters, and short and mild springs and falls.
-It has a humid continental climate (Dfa/Dfb) and the hardiness zone ranges from 5b in higher elevation locations in northern Carbon County to 6b (the principal zone in Lehigh, Northampton, and southern Warren Counties).
-The 1991-2020 hardiness zone for the airport and lower elevations is 7a.
+It has a humid continental climate (Dfa/Dfb) and the hardiness zone ranges from 5b in higher elevation locations in northern Carbon County to 6b, the principal zone in Lehigh, Northampton, and southern Warren Counties.
+The 1991-2020 hardiness zone for Lehigh Valley International Airport and lower elevations is 7a.

 Demographics

-The Lehigh Valley has a total population of 861,889 residents as of the 2020 U.S. census, making it the third largest metropolitan area in Pennsylvania and 68th largest metropolitan area in the nation.
+The Lehigh Valley has a total population of 861,889 residents as of the 2020 U.S. census, making it the third-largest metropolitan area in Pennsylvania and 68th-largest metropolitan area in the nation.

 A 2018 American Community Survey conducted by the U.S. Census Bureau found that 87.1% of the Lehigh Valley's population was White American, 4.6% was Black or African American, 0.1% was American Indian, 2.3% was Asian American, 0.1% was Native Hawaiian, 0.1% were Pacific Islander Americans, 4.3% were of some other race, and 1.5% belonged to two or more races.
 Hispanics and Latinos of any race made up 11.3% of the population and represent the Lehigh Valley's fastest-growing demographic.
 Lehigh County is in the top 1% of all U.S. counties for inward migration from international locations, according to Select USA, a U.S. Department of Commerce program.
-The Lehigh Valley as a whole leads Pennsylvania in terms of population growth in the 18-to-34 year old demographic, according to 2020 census data.
+The Lehigh Valley leads Pennsylvania in terms of population growth in the 18-to-34 year old demographic, according to 2020 census data.

 The Lehigh Valley's population growth is partly a result of a growing influx of residents from New Jersey and New York drawn to the Lehigh Valley's lower cost of living, its employment opportunities, and its close proximity to Philadelphia and New York City, the nation's sixth and largest cities, respectively.
 The Valley's population is expected to increase by 227,000 people by 2040, making it one of the fastest-growing areas in the state and nation.

-Median household income for the region increased from $57,288 to $62,507 between 2015 and 2019.
+Median household income for the region increased from $57,288 to $81,709 between 2015 and 2024.